How to get medicinal cannabis

-Detailed product information is available only to medical practitioners and can be obtained via product suppliers or via the GreenChoices HCP Portal.
+Detailed product information is available only to medical practitioners and can be obtained via product suppliers or via the Healthcare Professionals Portal.

 STEP 3: Decide on pathway to access

-The medical practitioner will need to determine if SAS Category A or B is most suitable for the patient, or consider becoming an Authorised Prescriber (AP) – Category C. With the patient’s consent, the practitioner can apply for federal approval from the Therapeutic Goods Administration (TGA) citing relevant scientific research around the use of medicinal cannabis for the relevant medical condition, and the patient’s medical history.
+The medical practitioner will need to determine if SAS Category A or B is most suitable for the patient.
+However, the most common pathway is SAS B, as SAS A is only available for imported product, despite being a pathway for terminally ill patients.
+With the patient’s consent, the practitioner can apply for Federal Approval from the Therapeutic Goods Administration (TGA) citing appropriate scientific research around the use of medicinal cannabis for the relevant medical condition, and the patient’s medical history.